Cobot ROI Calculator: Is Automation Worth It?

 1. Start with Your Highest-Cost Labor Task

-Paradox: Manufacturers often automate their easiest task first (lowest risk).
-You should do the opposite.
-Identify your top 3 labor bottlenecks.
-Pick the one with highest hourly burden rate and longest cycle time.
+Manufacturers often automate their easiest task first (lowest risk).
+Do the opposite.
+Identify your top 3 labor bottlenecks and pick the one with the highest hourly burden rate and longest cycle time.
 This alone can cut payback from 12 months to 6 months.

 A $130k cobot earning $78k/year on day shift breaks even in 20 months.
 That same cobot running 16 hours/day earns $156k/year and breaks even in 10 months.
 Three shifts?
-18-month payback becomes 8 months.
-Cheap capex unlock.
+Payback drops to 8 months.

 3. Automate Your First Task Simply

 Don't dream-build.
-Your first cobot should be 80% utilization on a single, straightforward task.
-Once it's proven, layer in secondary tasks (run multiple programs, handle slight variations).
+Your first cobot should be 80% utilized on a single, straightforward task.
+Once it's proven, layer in secondary tasks.
 Simple deployment = faster ROI, faster learning curve, higher employee buy-in.

-Hiring a pricey integrator adds $25-40k to your bill.
-If your IT team or maintenance staff can handle basic programming (many can, with training), integrate it yourselves.
-Cost drops to $8-12k, payback improves by 2-3 months.
+Hiring a pricey integrator adds $25-40k.
+If your IT team or maintenance staff can handle basic programming (many can with training), cost drops to $8-12k and payback improves by 2-3 months.

 5. Measure and Reinvest